South Kearny trespasser nabbed after breaking into private PSE&G substation, police say

 Multiple burglaries have recently occurred in the area.

 After a brief investigation, it was determined a burglary had taken place.
 Darryl Berger, 58, was arrested and charged with burglary as well as possession of burglar’s tools.
-In his possession were: a Makita branded reciprocal saw with battery and blade; a headlamp; a flashlight; a flanging light; a flanging light; a 5/8th socket screwdriver; a folding multi tool; one pair of gloves.
+In his possession were: a Makita branded reciprocal saw with battery and blade; a headlamp; a flashlight; a flanging light; a 5/8th socket screwdriver; a folding multi tool; one pair of gloves.

 Presently, a warrant complaint has been approved and Berger will be transferred to the Hudson County Jail, South Kearny.